thingmabobby/IMAPEmailChecker/README.md

 Usage:

-Instantiating the class requires connection information.
-Right now you can supply them in the CheckImapConnection class in CheckImapConnection.php.

-There are 3 methods available and they all return data in an array unless the error property is set to true (then it returns an error string):
+There are 3 methods available and they all return data in an array:

- 	checkEmail()
+ 	checkAllEmail()
 		- this in theory should return all of your emails, but I haven't fully tested it in a large inbox.

 	checkSinceDate($thedate)